themalse/QIF-Gen/README.md

-Powershell script generates a dummy QIF file
+Powershell script generates a randomised QIF file with dummy data

 ## Windows
 Download and run QIF-Gen.bat.
 This will pull and run powershell script from GitHub.